 The Godhead Revealed

-And the glory of the LORD shall be revealed,
+5Then the glory of the Lord will be revealed,

 About Dr. Martyn Lloyd-Jones